consuegs/top_analysis/README.md

 ## Run ##
 Execute `run.x` (created in the build directory).
-Without any arguments, a test module is run.
 Meaningful modules can be chosen as arguments:

     $ run.x --help